Lisa Drummond (York University)

 Phuc Xuan To (Australian National University)

-The Everyday Suburbanisms research will take place in Toronto (Douglas Young, Deborah Cowen), Bangalore (Solly Benjamin), Delhi (Shubhra Gururani), and Johannesburg (Alan Mabin) during Years 1-3.5.
+The Everyday Suburbanisms research took place in Toronto (Douglas Young, Deborah Cowen), Bangalore (Solly Benjamin), Delhi (Shubhra Gururani), and Johannesburg (Alan Mabin) during Years 1-3.

-In Toronto the focus will be on transportation, in particular public transit, and its use and impact on the organization of daily life.
-A secondary focus of the research will be on the use of digital communications technology in everyday life.
-This will connect with the National Film Board's (NFB) Highrise project.
+In Toronto, the focus was on transportation, in particular public transit, and its use and impact on the organization of daily life.
+A secondary focus of the research was on the use of digital communications technology in everyday life which connects with the National Film Board's (NFB) Highrise project.

-In Delhi and Bangalore, the focus will be everyday lives of work, mobility, and migration, conducted mainly through ethnographic research with villagers, migrant workers, and the new middle class suburbanites.
+In Delhi and Bangalore, the focus of teh research was on the everyday lives of work, mobility, and migration.
+This was conducted mainly through ethnographic research with villagers, migrant workers, and the new middle class suburbanites.